 Our school encourages the learning of multi-cultural diversity in an environment that is free of bullying, harassment, and discrimination.
 We encourage effective and positive relationships with students.
 Our school also provides many opportunities for parent involvement throughout the school year.
 We invite our families to dine with us on a monthly basis during our SAC meetings.
 It is during these types of activities, that we are able to build strong rapport with our families and their children.
-Throughout the school year, we also conduct educational meetings with the students and parents to develop the best course of action to take for each child, as it pertains to their education and preparing them for post school opportunities.
+Throughout the school year, we also conduct educational meetings with the students and parents to develop the best course of action to take for each child, as it pertains to their education and preparing them for post secondary opportunities.
 New families are encouraged to visit and tour the campus prior to committing to attending our program.
 Parents are encouraged to actively participate in their student's daily education by volunteering or visiting their child's classroom on a regular basis.
 We encourage parents to come to school and eat lunch with their student whenever the opportunity presents itself; we maintain an open door policy.
+Finally, we hold a number of Title I parent involvement meetings and activities throughout the school year.